immanu10/corona-status/README.md

-This is a repository of my First webapp developed using REACT JS and deployed using Gitpages.
+# Corona status website

-### Corona status website
+This is a code repository of my First webapp developed using REACT JS and deployed using Gitpages.

 https://immanu10.github.io/corona-status/